Mass media in Cyprus: Television broadcasting

 A mixture of state and privately run TV services; the RoC public broadcaster operates 2 TV channels; 6 private TV broadcasters, satellite and cable TV services including telecasts from Greece and Turkey are available; in Northern Cyprus, there are 2 public TV stations, and privately owned TV broadcast stations (2007).

 Television in Cyprus was introduced in 1956.
 Private TV was introduced on 26 April 1992, by LOGOS TV which started its transmissions in STEREO and TELETEXT from day one.
 The first private TV station of Cyprus was owned and operated by the Church of Cyprus.
 In August 1995, the same station introduced the first ISP in Cyprus, LOGOSNET.
 The Republic of Cyprus currently uses the PAL colour system, and has converted terrestrial transmissions to digital on 1 July 2011, in line with EU policy.
 The analogue switch-off has led to several local TV stations shutting down for being unable to sustain the costs of compulsory nationwide digital transmission.

 In 1978 BBC television filmed the drama series The Aphrodite Inheritance, starring Peter McEnery and Brian Blessed in Cyprus, and in 1999 the BBC again used the island to film the drama series Sunburn starring Michelle Collins.

 Because of the political division of the island, television companies are also divided.

 The Cyprus Broadcasting Corporation (CyBC, ΡΙΚ, KRYK) is the state-funded broadcasting organization in the Republic of Cyprus, with three television channels and four radio stations, although there are also privately owned radio and TV stations.

 Terrestrial digital transmission is now available in the Republic of Cyprus (parallel analogue transmissions ended on 1 July 2011).
 Satellite digital transmission is available through the NOVA Cyprus platform.
 Athina Sat, another provider, was launched in 2005 but ceased operations in 2008.
 CytaVision and PrimeTel both offer digital TV through IPTV transmission and Cablenet through its privately owned cable network (in certain urban areas).

 Greek and Turkish mainland broadcasts are accessible throughout the island.

 A TV channel from the Greek state broadcaster, ERT, is available.
 The British Forces Broadcasting Service also operates radio and TV stations, although the TV signal is now confined to the Sovereign Base Areas or encrypted for copyright reasons.

-Bayrak (BRT) is the state television of the Turkish Republic of Northern Cyprus.
+Bayrak (BRT) is the state broadcaster of the Turkish Republic of Northern Cyprus.
 BRT is also the oldest Turkish Cypriot TV channel, established as a radio station in 1963, and launched its first television broadcast in 1976.

-Bayrak Radio-TV operates two television channels (BRT 1 and BRT 2) and four radio stations.
+Bayrak Radio-TV operates three television channels (BRT 1, BRT 2 and BRT 3) [BRT 3 is used as a back up channel] and four radio stations.
 Several private television and radio stations also broadcast in Northern Cyprus, many of which rebroadcast programming from Turkey.

 Most of the TV channels in Northern Cyprus also broadcast via satellite, and there is a "Cyprus Packet" in the satellite of Türksat.